 Section 215.41(3) of the Motor Vehicle Act stipulates that a police officer can demand a driver to provide a breath sample under the Criminal Code of Canada.
 This means the changes noted above apply to the IRP Scheme in British Columbia.
 Simply put, a police officer can demand that a driver provide a roadside breath sample at any time, without first forming reasonable suspicion that the driver is impaired by alcohol.

 Section 215.42 of the Motor Vehicle Act provides that whenever a driver blows a warn or a fail on an approved screening device (ASD), they have the right to a second roadside analysis.
 The second analysis must be performed with a different device and the police officer must take the lower of the two readings.

-Consequences of an Immediate Driving Prohibition
+Consequences of Immediate Driving Prohibition in BC

 The punishments will depend on the driver’s level of alcohol in their body.
 A “warn” means the concentration of alcohol in a person’s blood is at or over .05.
 A “fail” means the concentration of alcohol in a person’s blood is at or over .08.
 Even on first time offences, the punishments are severe.

 A “warn” results in a driving prohibition for 3-days, in the case of a first prohibition, 7-days, in the case of a second prohibition, or 30-days, in the case of a subsequent prohibition.

 A “fail” or refusal to provide a breath sample, results in a driving prohibition for 90-days, in the case of a first prohibition.
 90 day license suspension in BC is the most severe consequence of an Immediate Roadside Prohibition.